 Probabilities of Establishment and Mortality: Within the Biomass Succession extension, probability of establishment (Pest) defines how likely a species is to successfully establish given the climate and soil conditions delineated by ecoregion and can change for each time step.
 We used non-parametric multiplicative regression (NPMR, McCune 2006) to develop climate niche models and defined Pest for each species.
 The NPMR models for each species were developed using known presence and absence locations of each species as the response variable, and monthly climate variables as predictor variables (Table X).
 The final NPMR climate niche models were then used with contemporary and future GCM climate inputs to predict species occurrence probabilities for each cell in the model under different climate scenarios.
 These probability estimates were then spatially-averaged for each of the 13 ecoregions, and utilized ass Pest values within LANDIS-II.

-We implemented a simple threshold approach for inducing aspen cohort mortality, which was used to simulate both partial clone (i.e. aboveground stem) mortality and full clone mortality.
+The probability of mortality (Pmort) was defined for each ecoregion, species, and time step and ranged from 0-1.0.
+It was calculated based on projections of CWD produced by the BCM for our selected GCM model projections.
+Therefore, Pmort reflected climate change and the influence of topography and elevation on climate-related mortality.
+For aspen, we implemented a simple threshold approach for inducing cohort mortality, which was used to simulate both partial clone (i.e. aboveground stem) mortality and full clone mortality.
 This approach assumed that aboveground stem aspen mortality does not necessarily lead to clone mortality, but if conditions that cause stem mortality persist, clone mortality will eventually occur.
 We created a threshold based on Anderegg et al. (2015), who modeled a climatic water deficit (CWD) threshold for aspen mortality linked to moisture deficit-related xylem cavitation.
 This hydraulic threshold predicted regional patterns of tree mortality with 75% accuracy in both field plots and mortality maps derived from Landsat imagery (Anderegg et al. 2015).
-We used an annual threshold of 700 mm CWD and added a probability of mortality (Pmort) to the Biomass Succession extension, whereby there was a 30% probability of aboveground mortality if the threshold was exceeded (Anderegg et al. 2015).
-If Pmort exceeded a random uniform number, cohort mortality occurred and biomass was reduced by 50% (Anderegg et al. 2015).
-Pmort was defined for each ecoregion, species, and time step and ranged from 0-1.0.
-It was calculated based on projections of CWD produced by the BCM for our selected GCM model projections.
-Therefore, Pmort reflected climate change and the influence of topography and elevation on climate-related mortality.
+We used an annual cumulative threshold of 700 mm CWD and added a probability of mortality (Pmort) to the Biomass Succession extension, whereby there was a 30% probability of aboveground mortality if the threshold was exceeded (Anderegg et al. 2015).
+When this threshold is exceeded, climate-related mortality events occur and, aspen biomass is reduced by 50% (Anderegg et al. 2015).
 If a site experienced climate-induced mortality, this approximated aboveground stem (i.e., cohort) mortality.
 If all neighboring (adjacent) aspen cohorts died, then the larger, multi-cell clone effectively died (e.g., was incapable of resprouting or spreading) until the area was re-colonized via seeding.
 During dry years, Pmort was higher and Pest was lower, which also reduced regeneration potential through seed-dispersal and establishment.

 5.3.2 Forecast aspen distribution - data analysis

 For each of our scenarios, we examined aspen biomass and area occupied over time.
-This captures the temporal and spatial variability of aspen on the landscape.
+This captures the potential for future temporal and spatial variability of aspen on the landscape in response to climate change.

 5.4 Hydrological Implications of Climate Change and Aspen Mortality